shyamanurag/123trade/PRODUCTION_DEPLOYMENT_TEST_RESULTS.md

 - Returns error: `'ProductionRiskManager' object has no attribute 'get_risk_metrics'`

 ### 4. Market Data
 - Returns 503: "No live data available for status.
-TrueData connection required."
+ShareKhan connection required."
 - Expected behavior when markets are closed

 ## 📊 Summary Statistics